“Keep your head held high, live your life, and travel as much as you can.”

 Day 16 : Yak Kharka to Kagbeni(2810m/9219 ft): 4-5 hrs (Start early in the morning due to the windy valley):

 From Yak Kharka it is still over 1,000 meters to the floor of the valley, but once there, it is only about an hour’s walk northeast to Jomsom.
 We will stay here for the rest of the day and overnight in anticipation of our flight to Pokhara tomorrow.
 In the event of bad weather and there being no flights out of Jomsom, the alternative is to walk, jeep, and bus south to Beni.
 This valley is part of the famous Annapurna Circuit, but a road has been extended to Jomsom and stays overnight at Jomsom.

 Day 17 : Kagbeni to chele (3050m/10,004ft): 5-6 hrs:

-We proceed to our overnight destination from Kagbeni passing through the settlements of Tangbe, Chhusang and reach to the Tibetan culture dominated Chele village.
+We proceed to our overnight destination from Kagbeni passing through the settlements of Tangbe, Chhusang, and reach the Tibetan culture-dominated Chele village.
 Towards the east bank of Kali Gandaki River, we traverse ahead over ridges, towards the north, and reach the Tangbe village.
 This village is marked by the complex trails amongst the whitewashed settlements, cultivations, and apple orchards.
 We are looked over by the Nilgiri Mountain all along our way.
 After the village, we move further along to Chhusang village then cross the river to move ahead, out of the Kali Gandaki valley we climb up to Chele village.
 This marks the end of the influence of Manangi culture and the beginning of the Tibetan culture of Lo.
 Overnight in Chele.